 Students who have been assessed and are eligible for travel assistance will be allocated travel assistance appropriate to their assessed needs.
-This may be specialised if they require equipment to enable them to be transported.
+This may be specialised if they require equipment to enable them to be transported Travel assistance to the educational setting must be re-applied for every academic year OR before the start of any new course, repeat of the current course or before the change of a home address.